Play the Songs

 1 Digital Download of Performance Tracks, recorded professionally.

 16-Part Full Orchestration (with Full Score available, at an additional charge, with the rental of the full orchestration—see below).

 Production Guide: A complete director’s script with background material, directorial pointers, details on incorporating the show’s production into the school curriculum and suggestions for involving your community at large.

-Prompt Book/Vocal Parts: Individual books containing the complete script and all vocal material.
+Libretto/Vocal Books: Individual books containing the complete script and all vocal material.